Duncuiad/MovingFrames/README.md

 'Reference frames', 'poses', 'transforms', 'rigid motions' are names we use to describe elements of the group $SE(3)$ or any isomorphic group (we usually care about how these things act on vectors, rarely about how they are represented).
 Unit dual quaternions are a convienient way of representing them in practice[^1]

 Rigid motions can notoriously be decomposed as a rotation about an axis in euclidean space followed by a translation along the same axis (see [Chasles' Theorem (Wikipedia)](https://en.wikipedia.org/wiki/Chasles%27_theorem_(kinematics))).
-This decomposition is quite convenient when talking about geodesics in $SE(3)$: it turns out that we can see a geodesic path from the identity to any rigid motion as a helicoidal path that gradually rotates and translates along that same axis.
+This decomposition is quite convenient when talking about geodesics in $SE(3)$: it turns out that we can see a geodesic path from the identity to any rigid motion as a helicoidal path that gradually and continuously rotates and translates along that same axis.
 This is shown in the following picture:

 ![](Screenshots/Curve07.png)

-The way geodesics between any two frames are computed is quite standard in Lie Theory.
-In the case of $SE(3)$, I have seen the interpolating geodesic curve being called 'Sclerp' in literature (as in 'SCrew Linear intERPolation'), after the screw motion it attains.

-In a Lie group, geodesics between group elements can be parameterized by making use of the exponential and logarithm[^2] maps:
+In a Lie group, such as this one, geodesics are easier to express than they usually are in generic spaces[^2]: a geodesic between group elements can be parameterized by making use of the exponential and logarithm[^3] maps:

 $$
 \left( A,B,t \right) \longmapsto \exp\left( t \cdot \log \left( BA^{-1} \right) \right) A